webitel/voice-sdk-android/README.md

 Webitel Voice SDK provides a simple way to integrate voice calling functionality into your Android applications.

 It offers built-in support for:
   • User authentication
   • Call control (mute, hold, digits, etc.)
   • Real-time audio streaming
   • Call state and event tracking

-You can authenticate users using either a structured user object or a signed JWT token with embedded identity claims.

 ## Installation

-1. Add JitPack to your root build.gradle (if not already added):
+1. Add `JitPack` to your root `build.gradle` (if not already added):
 ```groovy
 allprojects {
     repositories {